thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 `TyFun` and `TyApp` work together to implement generics in our `IR`.
 Each type variable from our `TypeScheme` will become bound by a `TyFun` node in our `IR`.

-We would expect `TyFun` to contain a `TypeVar`, same as `Fun` contains a `Var`.
-The reason it doesn't lies in our IR's representation of type variables.
 Rather than normal names, like `Var` in `Fun`, our type variables use [DeBruijn Indices](https://en.wikipedia.org/wiki/De_Bruijn_index).
 Using DeBruijn Indices allows us to efficiently check if two types are equal.
 Don't worry if you don't know what DeBruijn Indices are.